Skip to main content

 How long should I wait before doing a retest comparison?

-Long enough for the new pattern to have a real chance to take hold — often several weeks of focused practice rather than a single session, since one-off improvement can be temporary rather than a genuine change.
+Long enough for the new pattern to have a real chance to take hold.
+This means often several weeks of focused practice rather than a single session, since one-off improvement can be temporary rather than a genuine change.

 Related guides & benchmarks